mkindler/ProfessionalREADMEGenerator/README.md

 ## Contributing

-Clone it.
+asdf

 ## Testing

 To run tests, run the following command:

-npm test
+asdf

 ## Questions?

-If you have any questions about this repository, please open an issue or contact me directly at teset@gmail.com.
+If you have any questions about this repository, please open an issue or contact me directly at test.

 Looking for more of my work?
-Please visit [mkidnler](https://github.com/mkidnler/).
+Please visit [mkindler](https://github.com/mkindler/).